iamdanielv/ml/catvsdog.md

 training_data = np.load("training_data.npy", allow_pickle=True)
 ```

+> Note: If you get an error about the training_data.npy not existing, make sure you changed the `REBUILD_DATA = True` at least once to generate the data.

 ## Exploring the data

-we can get a feel for the data by exploring it with:
+We can get a feel for the data by exploring it with:

 ```python
 print(len(training_data))